Neymar: 2010: State league and Copa do Brasil titles

-2011: Puskás Award
+2011: Copa Libertadores title, FIFA Club World Cup runner-up and Puskás Award

+Despite scoring only four goals in the 2011 Campeonato Paulista, Neymar scored crucial goals during the 2011 season; he scored the only goal of the quarterfinals matchup against Ponte Preta, and then scored the winning goal in the second leg of the finals against Corinthians to help his club clinch back-to-back state titles.
 Neymar scored six goals during Santos' run to the 2011 Copa Libertadores Finals, tying him for third top goalscorer, including the clinching goal of Santos' 4–3 aggregate win over Cerro Porteño in the semi-finals.
 In the two-legged final, Santos faced Uruguayan side Peñarol and drew the first leg 0–0 in Montevideo.
 At home in the second leg, Neymar opened the scoring in the 46th minute as Santos held on for a 2–1 win and Neymar won Man of the Match honours.
-The win brought Santos their first Copa Libertadores triumph since 1963, when Brazilian legend Pelé was playing for the club.
+The win brought Santos their first Copa Libertadores triumph since 1963, when Pelé was playing for the club.